 What is Champorado?

-A traditional chocolate rice porridge enjoyed as a breakfast or snack.
-This comfort food is made with glutinous rice and cocoa powder.
-It is often topped with sweetened condensed milk or evaporated milk.
+Champorado is a classic Filipino chocolate rice porridge made with glutinous rice and cocoa powder.
+Itโs warm, comforting, and often finished with a swirl of condensed or evaporated milk.

 Ingredients